HOPE-NEXUS/better-poketwo/README.md

 If you would still like to run your own instance, perhaps for development purposes, and you know what you are doing, a sample docker-compose.yml is provided.
 As of now, however, there is no other documentation or instructions for building, and no support whatsoever will be provided.

+## Contributing
+I'm open to contributions.
+However, make an issue first if you want to contribute to the bot describing changes & potential.